axelk2014/axelk2014.github.io/_posts/2017-05-31-the-weather.md

 To answer the question: How accurate is the weather forecast 6 days out?

-Method: Scrape the 6 day forecast from bom.gov.au every day for a period of time (a year?) then analyse using various statistical tools to see how accurate their forecast is.
+Method: Scrape the 6 day forecast from bom.gov.au every day for a period of time (a year?) then compare with actuals (also downloaded from the BOM) and analyse using various statistical tools to see how accurate their forecast is.

 | Source | URL         | Datetime |
 |:-------------|:------------------|:------|